Baby (Justin Bieber song): Background and writing

-"Baby" was written by Bieber with Christopher "Tricky" Stewart and Terius "The-Dream" Nash, both of whom worked with Bieber on "One Time", R&B singer and The-Dream's then-wife Christina Milian and labelmate, Ludacris.
+"Baby" was written by Bieber with Christopher "Tricky" Stewart (who worked on Bieber's debut single "One Time"), R&B singer The-Dream and his then-wife, Christina Milian, as well as Def Jam label-mate and the songs co-performer, Ludacris.
 When asked how the collaboration initially came about, Bieber said, "[Ludacris and I] both live in Atlanta.
 I met him a year prior to this and we figured it was a perfect collaboration for him, so we invited him out to do it."
-Bieber first premiered the song performing on MuchMusic on December 28, 2009.
 A few days before the release of the single, Bieber posted an acoustic version of the song to his YouTube with his guitarist Dan Kanter, similar to the way he did with "Favorite Girl".
 Billboard said that: "Bieber delivers his characteristically clean vocals with conviction: "My first love broke my heart for the first time / and I'm like, 'baby, baby, baby, no!'
 I thought you'd always be mine."
 Also in a review of the acoustic version Bill Lamb of About.com said that, "I think the vocals here will convince some that Justin Bieber really does have the vocal chops."